Inside Abercrombie’s Plot To Win Over Gen Z, Where Everyone’s A Cool Kid

 Over the last few years, Abercrombie has been scrambling to fix itself.
 In late 2014, Jeffries was ousted by the board after six years of tumbling sales.
 With a new leadership team in place–including a new CEO, CMO, and head of design–Abercrombie is trying to engineer a transformation in the hopes that it can win over the next generation of young people.
 If you happen to walk by an Abercrombie store at the mall, you’ll immediately note the lack of pornographic billboards featuring chiseled shirtless men staring down at you with scorn.
 Instead, there are images of twentysomethings of various ethnicities and body types smiling in a welcoming manner.

 Early signs show that this new strategy appears to be working.
 In Abercrombie’s most recent financial report, revenues are going back up.
-Its net sales for 2017 were $3.5 billion, up 5% from last year.
+Its net sales for 2017 across all the Abercrombie & Fitch brands–including Hollister and Abercrombie Kids–were $3.5 billion, up 5% from last year.
 But after nearly two decades of Abercrombie being associated with racism, exclusion, and mean-spiritedness, can it really remake itself as a diverse, inclusive, friendly brand that aligns with how today’s young people think and feel?

 Targeting Generation Z